GreenmaskIO/greenmask/README.md

 ### General Information

-It is evident that the most appropriate approach for executing logical backup dumping and restoration is by leveraging the core PostgreSQL utilities, specifically pg_dump and pg_restore. **Greenmask** has been purposefully designed to align with PostgreSQL's native utilities, ensuring compatibility.
-Greenmask primarily handles data dumping operations independently and delegates the responsibilities of schema dumping and restoration to pg_dump and pg_restore, maintaining seamless integration with PostgreSQL's standard tools.
+The best approach for logical backup dumping and restoration is to use core PostgreSQL utilities, specifically pg_dump and pg_restore.
+Greenmask is designed to align with these native tools, ensuring full compatibility.
+It independently manages data dumping while delegating schema dumping and restoration to `pg_dump` and `pg_restore`, ensuring smooth integration with PostgreSQL’s standard workflow.

-#### Backup and Process

-Greenmask uses the **directory format** of _pg_dump_ and _pg_restore_.
-This format is particularly suitable for parallel execution and partial restoration, and it includes clear metadata files that aid in determining the backup and restoration steps.
-Greenmask has been optimized to work seamlessly with remote storage systems and anonymization procedures.
+Greenmask utilizes the directory format of `pg_dump` and `pg_restore`, ideal for parallel execution and partial restoration.
+This format includes metadata files to guide backup and restoration steps.

 #### Storage Options

-* **s3** - This option supports any S3-like storage system, including AWS S3, making it versatile and adaptable to various cloud-based storage solutions.
+* **[s3](https://docs.greenmask.io/latest/configuration/#__tabbed_1_2)** - Supports any S3-compatible storage system,
+  including AWS S3, offering flexibility across different cloud storage solutions.
-* **directory** - This is the standard choice, representing the ordinary filesystem directory for local storage.
+* **[directory](https://docs.greenmask.io/latest/configuration/#__tabbed_1_1)** - This is the default option,
+  representing a standard filesystem directory for local storage.

 #### Data Anonymization and Validation